austiiiine/Mothers-Day-Card/README.md

 # Mother's Day Interactive Card 💌

 > This project is adapted from the original [Image Changer Pop-up Tutorial](https://github.com/nasha-wanich/beginner-tutorial) by [nasha-wanich](https://github.com/nasha-wanich).
-> I customized the theme, layout, colors, and interactions to transform it into a Mother's Day card experience.
+> I customized the illustrations, layout, colors, and interactions to transform it into a interactive digital Mother's Day card.

 ## Overview